This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 Tasted twice - last time in September 2019.
 Consistent notes.
 Ridiculously sublime.
 Combines perfectly power and elegance with riveting richness, complexity and length.
 Grilled bacon and cigar box.
 More Cabernet Sauvignon in the blend (34%), normally there's 20%.
 Less Merlot, 29% (normally 41%), but Cabernet Franc is about the same, 37% versus 39%.
-13.75% alcohol, 75% new oak, 16% wooden vats and 9% terracota amphoras, 50% whole bunches used in vinification.
+13.75% alcohol, 75% new oak, 16% wooden vats and 9% terracotta amphoras, 50% whole bunches used in vinification.
 Imho, the best vintage Guillaume Pouthier has ever produced at LCHB!

 LCHB 2017 95-96p

 Tasted three times - last time in October 2019.
 Consistent notes.
 This property didn't experience any frost in April 2017 as the vineyard is well sheltered and temperature here is always 2-3 degrees higher than out in the country.
 41% Cabernet Franc, 30% Merlot and 29% Cabernet Sauvignon.
 It's a stellar wine, very aromatic, fruity and with silky texture, elegance and fruity finish.
 A real heartbreaker wine.
 Here, 40% whole bunches were going into barrels.
-75% new oak, 15% 2 years old foudres and 10% amphoras were used during aging.
+75% new oak, 15% 2 years old foudres and 10% amphoras were used during ageing.

 LCHB 2016 96+p

 Tasted four times - last time in October 2018.
 Consistent notes.
 41% C.Franc + 39% Merlot + 20% C.Sauvignon.
 13.8% alcohol, IPT=82.
 70% new oak + 20% 1 year old barrels + 10% amphoras.
 Thick aromatic nose with essence of blueberries, very concentrated yet refined, incredibly complex, precise and focused.
 Impressively long finish.
-Certainly a wine to compete with big guns in this vintage!
+Certainly, a wine to compete with big guns in this vintage!

 LCHB 2015 95+p